TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   so the original assumption of random sampling will not hold.
 Under these circumstances, we can use the 'paired' version of the two-sample t-test, which tests the null hypothesis that the average difference between before and after values for each individual is zero.
+That is, it essentially conducts a one-sample t-test on the differences in scores for individuals before and after treatment, comparing to the hypothetical value of zero.
 The confidence interval returned is for the average size of this before vs. after difference for each individual.
 It is worth noting that even in the 'paired' sampling design, the individuals tested are drawn at random from the population to which you want to make inferences about